-Once the solvent has set for its required amount of time, scrape away softened paint with the HYDE Quick-Release Contour Scraper.
-This single handy tool replaces a dozen separate scraping devices thanks to its six swappable stainless steel blades—each featuring two distinctly different scraping tips—that will fit virtually every size curve and contour you will encounter on wood trim.
+Once the solvent has set for its required amount of time, peel away softened paint with a contour scraper, such as the HYDE Quick-Release Contour Scraper (view on Amazon).
+This handy tool replaces a dozen separate scraping devices thanks to its six swappable stainless steel blades—each featuring two distinctly different scraping tips—that will fit virtually every size curve and contour you will encounter on wood trim.
 And with the tool’s quick-release feature, it’s a cinch to switch blades.
 Once you have affixed the appropriate blade for the section of trim you’re working on, begin scraping the softened paint, keeping one hard-and-fast rule in mind: Pull, don’t push!
 By pulling the blade at an approximately 45-degree angle, you will safely remove loosened paint without digging chunks out of the wood.

 If the trim has multiple layers of old paint, as is common in many historical homes, you may have to repeat stripper application and scraping until you reach bare wood.